Skip to Content

 How to calculate stopping distance

-If you’re feeling a bit overwhelmed with the idea of remembering all these numbers; not to worry, there’s a handy way to calculate the stopping distance at different speeds.
+Don’t worry if you’re feeling a bit overwhelmed with the idea of remembering all these numbers.
+There’s a handy way to calculate the stopping distance at different speeds.

 To calculate the stopping distance in feet, all you need to do is multiply the speed you’re travelling at by intervals of 0.5, starting from 2 at 20mph.